bouncyblock/screen-sumerizer/README.md

 but ohhhh I can't see the other monitor- use obs to capture the other monitor! its still being rendered in the background. (which does mean your mouse will move off screen into it)

 ***not my work*** but a really cool project that works really well with this one.

+another thing, if you aren't happy with the default personality, change "prompt" in main.py (provided you're using the source code edition). this current personality is based HEAVILY on dougdougs ai ([that project](https://github.com/DougDougGithub/Babagaboosh/tree/main)) which i only discovered halfway though but ultimately decided to use it because my ai prompt was NOT working well.

+## planned features
+- better voice
+- better personality
+- conversation rather than redefining the entire ai every time
+- maybe window capture?
+- maybe obs support?